werbasinnotec/wi-postman/readme.md

 # wi-postman

 Postman will handle all responses and request to an Innotec REST API.
+If the module detect an server-error (statuscode 500 or 404), the module request an error-message to an activitylogger.

 ### Installation